 Education might not be directly in the purview of council members, but it is undeniable that Far Northeast Denver needs a community school where higher education courses and trade courses are available.
 We must work to bring this to the community.
+I favor strong Teachers Unions and demand that DPS negotiate a fair contract that favors teachers.
+I favor a moratorium on opening more charter schools in Northeast Denver until we get a Community School anchored by a traditional high school in Far Northeast Denver.

-I have proven again and again that my heart is on the side of the community with regards to social justice movements.
+My heart is on the side of the community with regards to social justice movements.
 I will continue the work of making Denver a city that changes structures, institutions, and policies that have exacerbated inequity.

 I-70 Central Project/Ditch